 Planting them was a breeze because our landscaper pre-dug the holes for us when they were installing our drip line.

-See if your landscaper will include pre-dug holes as part of your quote to save yourself from having to dig through rocky, hard soil.
+See if your landscaper will include pre-dug holes for your flower beds as part of your quote to save yourself from having to dig through rocky, hard soil.
 It would have taken us days to do that ourselves!

 How Much We Spent